nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Format** 2: (In the fosterer profile view) `edit`

 **Examples**:
-*  `list` followed by `edit 3` Generates the edit-window for the 3rd fosterer in the address book
+*  `list` followed by `edit 3` generates the edit-window for the 3rd fosterer in the address book
 *  `list` followed by `view 3` followed by `edit` allows making changes from the fosterer profile view.

 **How to Edit**: